LAZR SHAREHOLDER ALERT: Jakubo - GuruFocus.com

-NEW YORK, June 9, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Luminar Technologies, Inc. (NASDAQ: LAZR).
+NEW YORK, June 14, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Luminar Technologies, Inc. ( LAZR).

 To receive updates on the lawsuit, fill out the form: